 We investigated two seperate approaches:

 - embed and aggregate: compute word level embeddings that are aggregated at the note level first, and then at the patient level.
-Embeddings are computed with Glove or word2vec after re-generating notes with words in a random order.
+Embeddings are computed with Glove

 - using recurrent neural nets (RNN) whose inputs are a sequence of bag-of-words vectors representing the clinical notes for a given patient’s input era.
 This approach jointly learns word-, note-, and patient-level embeddings through weak supervision of high-level disease codes.